 More can be gained or lost in one healthy wind shift that can usually be made up by any amount of boat speed or superior sailing.
 But beginning racing skippers are often so concerned about whether their boat is sailing faster than the one next to them that they neglect to consider the effect of wind shifts.
 They fail to recognize them and don’t know how to handle them properly.

 However, discussing any wind shift with skippers who can’t steer within 10° of a close-hauled course (because they’re too worried about other boats) is useless.
 Half the time, the boat is either luffing or hard and a shift is not noticed even if it is 20°!
-So a basic premise is that one must at least be able to sail the boat well enough to know that a luff can indicate a large wind shift, and is not caused by erratic steering.
+So a basic premise of this sailboat racing tactic is that one must at least be able to sail the boat well enough to know that a luff can indicate a large wind shift, and is not caused by erratic steering.

 For boats having compasses, a crewmember should continuously call the compass readings.
 A skipper can get confused about just which way the wind has shifted.
 As a memory aid, make two assumptions:Figure 134-136

 A boat on starboard tack is superior to a boat on port tack, and

 A lift is better than a header.

 On the starboard tack, the higher the numbers (indicating a lift), the better off you are, but on the port tack the higher numbers are bad.
 This may be a little oblique but it can tend to eliminate confusion.
 Thus, if you are sailing 275° on starboard tack and a short time later the crew call out 280°, you have been lifted.
 On port tack you have, of course, taken a header.

 A third way to determine sailing wind shifts is by your relative position to other boats.
 This sailboat racing tactic is used most often on single-handed small boats, that either don’t carry compasses or are bouncing around too much for them to be dependable.
 Of course, the skipper of a single-handed boat doesn’t have a crew to read compass readings to him.